4d/docs/docs/Notes/updates.md

 - Support of [standalone sessions](../API/SessionClass.md) to simplify local coding for client/server applications.
 - [4D debugger](../Debugging/debugger.md): new design and auto-save, display mode features.
 - [New built component architecture](../Desktop/building.md#build-component) for a better compliance with Apple notarization guidelines.
+- Dependencies: Use the Dependency manager to [check for new versions](../Project/components.md#checking-for-new-versions) and [update](../Project/components.md#updating-dependencies) GitHub components.
 - 4D Language:
 	- Modified commands: [`FORM EDIT`](../commands/form-edit.md)
 - [**Fixed bug list**](https://bugs.4d.fr/fixedbugslist?version=20_R8): list of all bugs that have been fixed in 4D 20 R8.